-- You will have to lubricate the tip of the thermometer with petroleum jelly or any other water based lubricant.
+- You will have to lubricate the thermometer’s tip with petroleum jelly or water-based lubricant.

-- Make sure that the thermometer is working correctly prior to using it.
+- Make sure that the thermometer is working correctly before using it.

 Using the thermometer:

-- Get someone to help you keep the dog up and hold firmly.
-If your dog seem uncomfortable, rush to a vet immediately.
+- Get someone to help you keep the dog up and hold it firmly.
+If your dog seems uncomfortable, rush to a vet immediately.

 - Lift their tail up and insert the lubricated thermometer gently, not more than an inch (2.54 cm).
 It is imperative to get this right!
-As inserting the thermometer too deep or too shallow can interfere with the readings and make the dog more uncomfortable.
+Inserting the thermometer too deep or too shallow can interfere with the readings and make the dog more uncomfortable.

-- You can also use ear thermometers to take the temperature through ears.
+- You can also use ear thermometers to take the temperature through the ears.

 - Note the time – for digital thermometers, wait for the beeps to be over.